Sophokles187/data-cards/README.md

 ### Manual Installation

-1. Download the latest release from the [releases page](https://github.com/Sophokles187/data-cards/releases)
+1. Download the latest release from the [releases page](https://github.com/Sophokles187/data-cards/releases) 1.1 Download these files:  main.js, manifest.json, style.css
-2. Extract the zip file into your Obsidian vault's `.obsidian/plugins/` directory
+3. Extract the zip file into your Obsidian vault's `.obsidian/plugins/` directory
-3. Enable the plugin in Obsidian's Community Plugins settings
+4. Enable the plugin in Obsidian's Community Plugins settings

 </details>